Meaning of Vertigo / Dizziness

 Vertigo is only a symptom.
 Diagnosis of the underlying cause using various diagnostic tests like VNG etc. is essential for correct treatment.

-Surgery is advised for rare cases of vestibular disorders as inner ear surgeries are complex.
+- Surgery is advised for rare cases of vestibular disorders as inner ear surgeries are quite complex.

 Every patient is put on a customised Vestibular rehabilitation Therapy, keeping his condition, severity and other associated problems and medical conditions in view.

 Our methods in providing personalised vertigo treatment enable us to map the patient’s improvements efficiently and alter the line of treatment if required.
 Such regular review of treatment and response is necessary to provide quick and long-lasting relief to vertigo patients.